 Origin and growth:

-Renal lymphoma begins in 90% via hematogenous spread, a primary renal lymphoma is very rare.
-Most common, multiple smaller masses confluate to a radiologically visible lesion.
+Renal lymphoma begins in 90% via hematogenous spread; primary renal lymphoma is rare.
+Most commonly, multiple smaller masses grow and become radiologically visible.

 Risk factors for renal lymphoma: